iboutsikas/iboutsikas.github.io/_projects/memefs-viewer.md

   path: /assets/img/projects/memefs/preview.jpg
 ---

-One of the assignments for the Fall 2018 semester was to implement a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) module to allow mounting [VMU](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) images on Linux.
+One of the assignments for the Fall 2018 and 2020 semesters was to implement a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) module to allow mounting [VMU](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) images on Linux.
 In order to aid students while developing their modules I made this tool